-I am passionate about digital libraries, digital archives and the application of technologies in academic libraries and cultural heritage institutions.
-As a graduate student at Indiana University’s School of Library and Information Science, I am pursuing my Master of Library Science (MLS) and Master of Information Science (MIS) with a specialization in digital libraries.
-After graduating in spring 2014, I aim to work in a technology-focused role in an academic library.
+I am passionate about digital libraries and archives, scholarly communication, and data management in academic libraries.
+As a graduate student at Indiana University’s School of Informatics and Computing, I am pursuing my Master of Library Science (MLS) and Master of Information Science (MIS) with a specialization in digital libraries.
+After graduating in May 2014, I aim to work in a technology-focused role in an academic library.
 I may end up being called a librarian, archivist, or technologist–and happily, I identify with all of those titles!

 You can contact me at bhmarsha(at)indiana(dot)edu.